S3VDITO/InfectedServer/README.md

 ## What is implemented
 * Kill streaks system
-* Osprey
+* Osprey [NOT USES]
-* Lunge Zones (On maps: Resistance, Terminal, Underground)
+* Lunge Zones (On maps: Resistance, Terminal, Underground) [NOT USES]
 * Anticamp system (If used MOAB or Juggernaut)
 * AC130
+* Kill streaks system for infected
+* Light armor vest

 ## Bugs
-* Knife kills sometimes break a series of killers and cannot be used later (bomb killings too)
-* If you call more than 8 helicopter, the server will shut down (not a bug, just for now I'm too lazy to check for the number of helicopters in air)
+* [NOT FIXED] If you call more than 8 helicopter, the server will shut down (not a bug, just for now I'm too lazy to check for the number of helicopters in air)

 ## TODO
+* Strafe run apache
 * Remote turret on PaveLow
-* Deat and kill steaks for infected
+* Deaths steaks for infected

 ## Architecture
 ### Folder KILLSTREAKS